 What do I do with my printed application?
 Once you have printed the application, sign it and also have it signed by the international coordinator or contact person at your home institution.
-Please send the application to the international coordinator, either scanned or by regular mail, together with:
+Please send the application to the international coordinator digitally (via email) together with:

 - A verified transcript of credits and grades, i.e. list of courses passed at your home university

 - A verified copy of your passport, where your photo and details are visible.
 The copy MUST be certified by your home institution, i.e. signed and stamped by somebody who works there and can certify that it is a copy of your passport.
 A copy of an ID-card is not sufficient.

 Incomplete or late applications will not be considered.
 Please send all the documents in PDF format.

 The information you enter will be stored in a database and treated according to EC Data Protection Directive (95/46/EC), or the EU Regulation 2016/679 and its implementing complementing national laws.